Foundation-Devices/passport-firmware/DEVELOPMENT.md

 If you are using `just` commands, ocd and telnet steps are not required and instead, flashing the firmware can be done using the following command with the desired version number:

     just flash 1.0.7

+It will build and sign the firmware first if necessary.

 ### RShell Window
 We use `rshell` to connect to the MicroPython device over USB serial.
 Open another shell and run: